zwbao/GAI_Paper/README.md

 # GAI Calculator

-This is a Python script for calculating General Aging Index (GAI) based on OTU (Operational Taxonomic Units) data and demographic information.
+This is a Python script for calculating Gut Aging Index (GAI) based on OTU (Operational Taxonomic Units) data.

 ## Prerequisites